neos/demo.neos.io/README.md

 ### Install dockerized composer from flownative

-As the php container from beach has no composer installed, we need to use the composer container from `flownative` to run the composer commands.
+As the PHP container from beach has no composer installed, we need to use the composer container from `flownative` to run the composer commands.
-Therefore we need to add a function to our `bashrc` or `zshrc`.
+Therefore, we need to add a function to our `bashrc` or `zshrc`.

 ```bash
 composer80 () {